This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-I love living in southwest Florida, where it’s just a quick drive to some of the most beautiful beaches in the country.
-Usually when we want a beach day, we just head to one of our local Sarasota beaches like Siesta Key.
+I love living in southwest Florida!
+It’s just a quick drive to some of the most amazing beaches in the country, including our local Sarasota beaches like Siesta Key.

 Sometimes we just want a quick getaway though and one of our favorite destinations is Clearwater Beach.
 With beautiful white sugar sand, fantastic hotels and tons of things to do, it’s the perfect spot for a romantic kid-free getaway, girls weekend or a family beach vacation.

 Best Restaurants In Clearwater, Florida

 No matter what kind of vacation you’ve planned, you’re going to need to eat.
-In fact, finding new Clearwater restaurants to try out is one of the best reasons to visit.
-There are so many great ones and each time I discover something new.
-From restaurants with a laid back, relaxing atmosphere to fine dining in a “living room”, there are no shortage of places to choose from.
-We’ve been to plenty but these are some of the best restaurants in Clearwater Beach.
+There are so many amazing Clearwater restaurants that the hardest part of eating out will be deciding where to go!
+From restaurants with laid back, relaxing atmospheres to fine dining in a “living room”, there are no shortage of places to choose from.
+We’ve been to plenty but these are some of our favorite places to eat in Clearwater.